stoicastefan/directory-sync/README.md

 Can be run from the command line with easy-to-use arguments

+Has a file with logs where you can see all the changes done

 # Contact
 If you have any questions or concerns about the Folder Synchronizer, please contact the maintainer at stoica.stefan14@yahoo.ro.